Breaking the Pose: Description

 Breaking the Pose is an oil on canvas painting which stretches 88 by 71 inches, making the human figures depicted nearly life-size.
-With frenetic and overlapping impasto brushwork, as well as large sections of canvas devoted to wrinkled cloth and other unidentifiable blocks of color there is a strong initial appearance of disorder in the painting.
+With frenetic and overlapping impasto brushwork, as well as large sections of canvas devoted to wrinkled cloth and other unidentifiable blocks of color, there is a strong appearance of disorder in the painting.
 Intentional, thick brushwork, such as the dark heavy line of the artist's easel and the deep, rhythmic shadowing of the backdrop contrast with the backdrops silver and the highly saturated primary colors of the models coverlet.

-The three prominent figures within the painting plus the hand protruding from the lower right corner, are linearly positioned diagonally with Witkin's self portrait(s) as the in-painting artist at the lower right corner and a brunette nude toward the upper left corner; both of whom help frame the dominant subject of the center of the scene.
+The three prominent figures within the painting plus the hand protruding from the lower right corner, are linearly positioned diagonally with Witkin's self portrait(s) as the in-painting artist at the lower right corner and a brunette nude toward the upper left corner; both of whom frame the dominant subject of the center of the scene.

-The artist is staring intently at the blonde model and the disembodied hand, painted with fierce, energetic brush strokes and is incompletely outlined in red, protrudes from the lower right corner of the canvas, pointing all 5 of its fingers in the models direction.
+The artist is staring at the blonde model and the disembodied hand, painted with brush strokes and is incompletely outlined in red.
 The blonde's right breast, ribcage and hip are accentuated with a thin stroke of highly saturated red which stands out in contrast to the bright yellow of her coverlet.
-On her right side the thick streak of blackish-green which runs along the contour of her waist calls attention to the blonde's naturalistic ivory skin tone and the sideways, feminine “v” of her posture.
+On her right side the thick streak of blackish-green which runs along the contour of her waist.
 Both brushstroke techniques cause the woman to “pop” out of the canvas.

-Witkin also uses masterfully implemented coloring techniques to frame his intended focal point within the painting in order to keep his audience focused.
-If Witkin's placement of figures creates one visual path, the progression of primary colors intercept to form an X which creates a clear radial structure, with the blonde at the center.
-With her orange strawberry hair, and the candy-apple red and banana-boat yellow of her blankets, she is intensely highlighted by the only warm hues, with very minor exceptions, of the entire painting.
-The farther away the painting gets from the blonde, central figure, the more monochromatic and lackluster the color becomes.
-In front of the central figure is a muted blue coverlet and the artist dons a green shirt of low saturation, the exact color of the brunette model's coverlet.
+Witkin also uses coloring techniques to frame his intended focal point within the painting in order to keep viewers focused.
+The farther away the painting gets from the blonde, central figure, the more monochromatic the color becomes.
+In front of the central figure is a muted blue coverlet.